 - On an adult: Adult AED electrode pads ALWAYS have a diagram showing where to place them on the body.
 For adults, one electrode pad goes on the upper right chest, and the other electrode pad is placed on the left side just below the armpit on the rib cage.

 - On a child: Pediatric AED electrode pads ALWAYS have a diagram showing where to place them on the body.
 In the case of a pediatric attenuating accessory (pediatric key), you would use adult electrode pads in the configuration shown on the item.

 - On an infant: (See child notes) – on an infant, the electrode pads should be placed on the middle of the chest and in the middle of the back according to the diagram on the electrode pad packaging.

-Advanced Life Support (ALS) defibrillators, used by healthcare professionals in hospitals and ambulances, allow professionals to monitor the patient rhythm and manually intervene if it is determined that a shock is required.
+Advanced Life Support (ALS) defibrillators like the LIFEPAK 15 are used by healthcare professionals in hospitals and ambulances.
+These devices allow professionals to monitor the patient rhythm and manually intervene if it is determined that a shock is required.
 In addition, most of these units offer an Advisory or AED function in which waveform analysis and shock recommendations are made based upon sophisticated algorithms contained within the device.
 ALS units can be used with either paddles or electrode pads ALS defibrillators are meant for use by trained medical professionals only.